cs1302uga/cs1302-ce05/README.md

    expand that argument into separate arguments for each `.java` file in the command entered at the shell prompt.

-   Be sure to verify that files were created in the `doc` directory before continuing.
+   Be sure to verify that files were generated and placed in the `doc` directory before continuing.

 1. Verify that you have a `public_html` directory in your home directory.
 What commands did you type to check this?
 If the `~/public_html` directory does not exist, then you should create